 The key things to do when looking after a brand new tattoo are –

-It is of the utmost importance to follow the instructions given by the tattoo artist regarding aftercare treatment until it is completely healed.
-Note: When you leave the tattoo studio and the procedure is completed, the tattoo artist is no longer responsible for any infections or other issues that may occur, but a studio with a good reputation will want to listen to your concerns and may possibly retouch problem areas.
+- It is of the utmost importance to follow the instructions given by the tattoo artist regarding aftercare treatment until it is completely healed.
+Note: When you leave the tattoo studio and the procedure is completed, the tattoo artist is no longer responsible for any infections or other issues that may occur, but a studio with a good reputation will want to listen to your concerns and may possibly retouch problem areas or have alternative solutions.

 Normally, after the tattoo is completed, a tattoo artist will recommend keeping the bandages on for about 5 hours and when the bandages are removed, to keep the area well moisturised with a high quality tattoo aftercare treatment until it is completely healed.
 Moisturising the area will keep the peeling skin soft so it doesn’t go hard.
 Additionally, moisturising will encourage the peeling to remain flat against the skin.
 This guards against hard flakes being caught on clothing (or anything else) and tearing which could potentially cause infection where it was ripped off.
 Furthermore, moisturising soothes the itching of a healing tattoo.